rkayakr/sbitx/README.md

 As a bonus, sBITX Toolbox is preinstalled on the image as well as other useful tools for ham radio use.

-A new release candidate version is available [HERE](https://github.com/drexjj/sbitx/releases)
+A new production version is available [HERE](https://github.com/drexjj/sbitx/releases)

-Release v1.0 is scheduled be to available in June 2024

 ****Download The 32 Bit Image****